Summer Camp Promotes Computer Science Education

 Another Everett team was inspired by Rachel Kelly, a community partner from Everett’s Conservation Commission.
 The fledgling programmers made an app to help residents and visitors find the location of trash bins throughout Glendale Park.

-All the students’ apps are available for download, free of charge, from the Google Play
+All the students’ apps are available for download, free of charge, from the Google Play store.

 A Valuable Partnership